in4lio/yupp/doc/python.md

 [**yupp**][yupp] is a lexical macro processor designed primarily to make up for the poor metaprogramming facilities of the C language.
-The basic idea behind **yupp** is programming of a source code transformation in the functional style.
+The basic idea behind **yupp** is programming of source code transformation in the functional style.

 If a given task fits in well with the metaprogramming paradigm, **yupp** not only able to replace the C preprocessor, offering us more options, but also